liyab93/liyab93.github.io/_home/1-kaka_en.md

 - **Display Toggle** - Quickly show/hide desktop icons and hidden files
 - **Permanent Delete** - Delete files directly without moving to Trash

-Whether you're a developer, designer, or everyday user, Kaka transforms your Mac into a more efficient workspace.
-Simple installation, immediate results - experience the future of file management.
+With its clean, intuitive interface, every feature is just a click away.
+Whether you're a designer, developer, or everyday user, Kaka significantly boosts your productivity and simplifies your digital workspace management.

-Perfect for professionals who value efficiency and anyone looking to unlock their Mac's full potential.

-## 预览
+## Preview

 |       |  |
 | ----------- | ----------- |